francescoo22/masters-thesis/chapters/2-Background.typ

 Annotations provide a way to associate metadata with the code.
 To declare annotations, the `annotation` modifier should be placed before a class declaration.
 It is also possible to specify additional attributes by using meta-annotations on the annotation class.
 For instance, `@Target` specifies the types of elements that can be annotated.

+@kt-annotations-example illustrates how to declare and use a custom annotation (Lines 1-13) alongside existing annotations such as `@Deprecated` and `@SinceKotlin`.

 #figure(
   caption: "Example of annotations usage",
   ```kt